 - Affordability: Generally, outpatient rehab is more cost-effective than inpatient rehab.
-This is primarily because there are no room and board fees associated with outpatient programs.
+This is primarily because outpatient programs have no room and board fees.
 Insurance often covers a significant portion of outpatient treatment costs, making it a financially viable option for many.

 - Family Involvement: Outpatient programs often incorporate family therapy, emphasizing the role of family support in the recovery process.
 This approach not only educates families about addiction but also harnesses their strengths to foster a supportive environment for the individual in recovery.

 - Maintaining Employment: Many outpatient programs operate during evenings or off-hours, allowing participants to continue working.
 This is especially beneficial for those who are primary earners in their families or have specific job commitments.